 In summer, do not miss out on the fireworks and the nightly illumination display at night.
 To get the best views, head to Prospect Point or any other viewing platform in the park.
 Heading to Prospect Point is among the great winter things to do in Niagara Falls.
 From there, you can snap some amazing selfies with the frosted falls.

 In Autumn, enjoy strolling the hiking trails while the leaves are falling.
 The trails are accessible to beginners and professionals.
-Additionally, take a helicopter ride and enjoy the wonderful aerial view of the falls.
+Additionally, take a helicopter ride and enjoy the fantastic aerial view of the falls.
 You can also ride the Niagara Scenic Trolley and appreciate the awe-inspiring scenery.
 Alternatively, you can stroll the paths to explore its astonishing views and scenic terrain.

 We will talk about all the attractions in Niagara Falls State Park below.